My Photography & Travel Guide to Colombo, Sri Lanka

 Wimaladarma Clock Tower

 The Clock Tower is a popular landmark and marks the entrance to Pettah Market.
-The Tower is roughly four stores high.
-The Clock Tower was built in the early 20th century by the family of Framjee Bhikhajee Khan from Bombay India.
+The Tower is roughly four stories high.
+The Clock Tower was built in the early 20th century by the family of Framjee Bhikhajee Khan from Bombay, India.

 Kelaniay Raja Maha Viharaya Temple